 The project is eligible under the Methodology for the Quantification, Monitoring, Reporting, and Verification of Greenhouse Gas Emissions Reductions and Removals from the Destruction of Ozone Depleting Substances and High-GWP Foam, Version 2.0.
-Additional eligibility requirements as noted in the ACR Standard, Version 8.0 are included below.
+ACR Standard Eligibility requirements are detailed in Table 2 of the ACR Standard, as well as addressed in Table 2 of this document.